Ahmad-Haymour/Axios-App/README.md

 Empowers event organizers to reach a broader audience and efficiently manage their events.
 Enables users to discover, participate in, and connect with a wide array of events.
 Fosters a vibrant community by facilitating communication and interaction among event-goers.

+## This application works only when:
+I activate the database on my computer or when you establish a connection to MongoDB to enable user methods and event actions, as well as chatting.

+To do that you need to go into the 'server' folder, then open the '.env.template' file to add your MongoDB Connection cluster.
+After that, you need to change the file name to '.env' .

 ## Screenshots: